tjd1234/cmpt120fall2022/lectures/lecture8/lecture8notes.md

 6
 ```

-> **Challenge** How many times would you expect to roll 5 6-sided dice before
+> **Challenge** If you roll 5 6-sided dice, what's the %-chance
-> until you roll all dice the same?
-Write a small Python program that
+> that they are all the same?
+Write a Python program that
-> repeatedly rolls 5 6-sided dice until they are all the same.
-Keep count of
+> repeatedly rolls 5 6-sided dice and keeps count of
-> how many rolls are needed.
+> how many times they're all the same.
+The number of times
+> they are all the same divided the total number of rolls
+> is then estimate for the answer to the question.
 >
 > See [dice_experiment.py](dice_experiment.py) for a sample solution.